alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I don't care about saving a visual snapshot of what AO3 looks like.

 Most sites don't offer a plain HTML download of their content, but I know enough HTML and CSS to create my own templates.
-I have about templates for a dozen or so sites, including Medium, Wired, and the New York Times.
+I have a dozen or so of these templates, which make it easy to create snapshots of sites I visit often -- sites like Medium, Wired, and the New York Times.
-This makes it quick and easy to archive those sites.

 <h3 id="backfilling">Backfilling my existing bookmarks</h3>

 When I decided to build a new web archive by hand, I already had partial collections from several sources -- Pinboard, the Wayback Machine, and some personal scripts.

-It took about a year to migrate everything into my new structure: fixing broken pages, downloading missing files, deleting ads and tracking scripts.
+It took about a year to migrate everything into my new structure: fixing broken pages, downloading missing files, deleting ads and other junk.
 Now I have a collection where I've checked every bookmark, and I know I have a complete set of local copies.

-I wrote a lot of Python scripts to automate common cleanup tasks, and I wrote a lot of regular expressions to help me clean up the mass of HTML.
+I wrote some Python scripts to automate common cleanup tasks, and I used regular expressions to help me clean up the mass of HTML.
-This code is too scrappy and specific to be worth sharing, but I did want to acknowledge that I used some automation, it was just at a lower level than most archiving tools.
+This code is too scrappy and specific to be worth sharing, but I wanted to acknowledge my use of automation, albeit at a lower level than most archiving tools.

 Now I'm done, there's only one bookmark that seems conclusively lost -- a review of *Rogue One* on Dreamwidth, where the only capture I can find is a content warning interstitial.

-I consider this a big success, but it's also a reminder of how fragmented our internet archives are.
+I consider this a big success, but it was also a reminder of how fragmented our internet archives are.
-Many of the pages in my new archive are "franken-archives" -- stitched together from multiple sources, combining files that were saved years apart.
+Many of my snapshots are "franken-archives" -- stitched together from multiple sources, combining files that were saved years apart.

 <h3 id="backups">Backing up the backups</h3>